 Everyone knows that water is essential for people and the things that we grow.
 The problem, however, is that access to water resources can be limiting in settings that are far removed from municipal infrastructure.

 Land users in such remote settings usually have a couple of options: use the distant power grid to run an electric-powered well pump, or use fuel-powered pumps to draw from a pond or river.

 We need a new system for watering our tea and other crops.

-The Solar Pump Alternative
+The Solar Water Pump Alternative

-This is where solar-powered water pump technology comes in.
-Solar pumps could offer a solution to remote watering needs that is both cost effective and energy efficient.
-With a few simple components, solar pumping can be used in a variety of settings.
+This is where the exciting technology of solar-powered water pumps comes in.
+Solar pumps could offer a solution to remote watering needs that is both cost-effective and energy-efficient.

-Here we discuss the merits of solar pumps, how this exciting technology operates, and the ideal situations for its application.
+Here we discuss the merits of solar pumps, detail how these systems operate and explore the ideal situations for its application.

 Benefits of Solar Powered Pumps

 In our research of the solar pump market, we have discovered that there are several features inherent to solar water pumps that can make them advantageous:

 The Nuts and Bolts of Solar Powered Pumps

-There are two main components to a solar-powered pump system: solar arrays for collecting energy from the sun, and the mechanical pump for moving water.
+There are two main components to a solar-powered pump system: solar panel arrays for collecting energy from the sun, and the mechanical pump for moving water.

 Solar Energy Basics

 Solar panels generate direct current (D/C) as opposed to the alternating current (A/C) that is used in households.
 The amount of power produced by a system is dependent on the materials of the cells, the size of the panels, and the number of panels in an array.

 The output of each panel is not as important as the total output of all the panels used in an array.
 For instance, a 300-watt array can be made using three 100-watt panels, two 150-watt panels, or one 300-watt panel.

 The Water Pump

-A pump is any device that uses an energy source to move fluids.
-In this case, it is a tool that mechanically draws water from the source and delivers it to the desired location.
+In our case, a pump is a tool that mechanically draws water from a source and delivers it to the desired location.
 There are many types of pumps for just this purpose but some pumps work better with solar power.

 Centrifugal pumps draw a lot of power to pump as fast as possible.
-At lower power, they underperform.
+However, at lower power, they underperform.
 For instance, at half power, a centrifugal pump will pump at only a quarter of its maximum pressure.

 Energy Demand of Solar Pumps

 An important thing to note here is that higher energy demands translate to more solar panels.
 More panels mean more cost and more infrastructure.

-The reason for the solar advantage is that A/C pumps that draw a lot of power to pump quickly and shut off, solar pumps work at the same rate that solar energy is being converted.
+The reason for the solar advantage is that A/C pumps, in comparison, draw a lot of power to pump quickly and then shut off.
+But solar pumps work at the same rate that solar energy is being converted.

 As discussed, the energy and cost advantage of pumps for solar applications is due to lower power demand.
-However, this translates to lower overall strength and output.
-Most pumps can provide between 75 and 350 feet of vertical lift.
+Although lower power translates to lower overall output, most pumps can provide between 75 and 350 feet of vertical lift.

 The Cost of Using the Electrical Grid

-According to an article by the University of Iowa, in rural parts of the US, the average rate for adding power lines beyond 1000 feet from the nearest grid-tie is $5 per foot, which totals greater than $25,000 per mile.
+According to an article by the University of Iowa, in many rural parts of the US, the average rate for adding power lines beyond 1000 feet from the nearest grid-tie is $5 per foot, which totals greater than $25,000 per mile.

 Unless participation in a rural power co-op is an option, the landowner will eat these costs directly.
 Running utilities to sites more than one-quarter mile from the connection is therefore quite expensive.